skylight-hq/skylight.digital/_projects/usaf_gearfit.md

 {% include callout.html
   type = "pullquote"
   content = "In certain situations, having ill-fitting gear, such as harnesses and survival vests, can result in a loss of life.
-If an aircrew member ejects from the aircraft with equipment that doesn't fit, they can be severely injured or lose their life." cite_name = "Captain Lauren Ellis" cite_title = "U.S. Air Force"
+If an aircrew member ejects from the aircraft with equipment that doesn’t fit, they can be severely injured or lose their life." cite_name = "Captain Lauren Ellis" cite_title = "U.S. Air Force"
 %}